intbio-ncl/BiomationScripterLib/docs/OTProto.md

 If you are planning on automating a protocol which you will use many times, but with slightly different variations/inputs, it may be helpful to create your own OTProto template.
 A walkthrough explaining how this can be done can be found [here](example_code/OTProto/OTProto-OTProto_Template-Superclass.ipynb).

 If you are planning to automate a protocol for which there are no existing templates, and that protocol will only be repeated identically (or not at all), it may be best to not write a template.
 In this case, the [general BiomationScripter tools](BiomationScripter.md) and [OTProto tools](#using-otproto) can be used to help write the protocol.

+<a name="opentrons-api-names"></a>

+!!! note

+    **Opentrons Labware API Names:**

+    Throughout this documentation, there will be references to 'Opentrons labware API names'.
+A full explanation of how labware works in the native Opentrons library can be found [here](https://support.opentrons.com/s/article/Using-labware-in-your-protocols).

+    Simply, the Opentrons labware API name is used to reference a specific type of labware.
+For default labware, the API names can be found [here](https://labware.opentrons.com/).
+For custom labware, it is the name of the definition file (ignoring the .json extension).

 ---